Kaleido Star: New Wings

-In the second season, Sora returns to the stage after attempting the Legendary Great Maneuver with Layla.
-This leaves Layla's shoulder injured and unable to perform.
-The absence of her co-star, having retired to further a career in Broadway productions, prompts a slight decline of the Kaleido Stage.
-Because of this Kalos brings in a new recruit, Leon Oswald (a lofty trapeze artist).
-It seems at first that Leon is reminded very much of someone due to Sora's presence, and at times this causes him to either be really rude or really sweet to Sora.

-Despite this, however, Leon disapproves Sora as worthy of being on the stage with him.
-This leads to the most talented of the new Kaleido Stage recruits, the Chinese-American May Wong (who is also an ex-figure skater) to question and challenge Sora's position as Leon's partner and star of the show.
-After a very ugly incident, however, May begins to question herself and her goals.
+Sora returns to the stage after attempting the Legendary Great Maneuver with Layla, leaving the latter unable to perform.
+The absence of her co-star, who has retired to pursue a career Broadway productions, prompts a slight decline of the Kaleido Stage.
+As a result, Kalos brings in a new rookie star, Leon Oswald, who disapproves Sora as worthy of being on the stage with him.
+This leads to the most talented of the new Kaleido Stage rookie entertainers, the Cantonese-American May Wong (who is also an ex-figure skater) to challenge Sora's position as Leon's partner and star of the show.

-Sora's first goal in the season is to attend the circus festival in Paris, but the competitors will do anything to attain the title of 'festival winner': betray, deceive, or even attack their opposers.
-The atmosphere and attitude this creates does not bode kindly to Sora's carefree, optimistic, ultra-idealistic outlook.
-It, in turn, causes her to withdraw from the competition in the middle of her act (or the Angel Act) with the redeemed Yuri Killian, leaving her friends, family and Layla confused and otherwise disappointed with Sora.

-Most of the season concentrates on Sora finding, questioning, and pursuing new dreams.
-After many trials and rejections, Sora eventually aims to become a "True Kaleido Star" while creating a fun, conflict-free stage, the complete opposite of what she experiences at the festival in Paris.

 The Amazing Princess Without a Smile

-The first OVA looks at a new production in the works that follows the Kaleido Stage's success with Swan Lake, about a female princess that is unable to smile and a jester of hers that is hoping to bring her smile back.
-The idea for the production came to Mia from a painting that featured a character that looked very similar to Rosetta and a jester in the background that looked surprisingly like Fool (the stage spirit that can be seen only by very talented students).
+As its title suggests, the OVA follows a princess who cannot smile while her jester hopes return it.
+The idea for the production came to Mia from a painting that featured a character that looked identical to Rosetta and a jester in the background that looked surprisingly like Fool.
 Rosetta is assigned the lead role as the princess.
-Unfortunately, despite the likeliness of her being able to comprehend the role fully as she herself never carried a smile when she first came to Kaleido Stage, she has difficulties acting out the part and leaves the rehearsals mid-way frustrated.
-Will Rosetta be able to play the role right?
-What ties does Fool have with the painting of the princess and the jester?
+Despite the possibility of her being able to understand the role completely, she has difficulties acting out the part and leaves the rehearsals frustrated.